-- Get the contact details on anyone who saw the accident.
+- Get the contact details of anyone who saw the accident.
 They may be able to serve as witnesses later on.

 If you have been hit by an uninsured driver, you may be anxious to know whether or not you will be able to claim compensation.
-Fortunately, you will be able to claim compensation from the Motors Insurance Bureau (MIB) as part of the Motor Insurers Bureau Untraced Drivers Agreement scheme.
+Fortunately, you will be able to claim compensation from the MIB.
 You will still need a personal injury solicitor to represent you, so call us today to see if you are entitled to claim.
 Personal injury claims time limits apply.

-Head injuries can be very serious and even life ending.
-More minor head injuries can result in impaired cognitive function such as: headaches, dizziness, fatigue, depression, irritability and memory loss.
-More serious head injuries can result in permanent disabilities, the casualty slipping into a coma which they may never wake up from, or even death.
-If you have been injured because of a head injury caused by a cycling accident that was not your fault, call Advice.co.uk today to enquire about making your claim.
-In the tragic circumstances of your next of kin relative being killed because of a head injury caused by a cycling accident, we can provide you with a solicitor to make a claim on their behalf.
+Head injuries can be very serious and even life-ending.
+More minor head injuries can result in impaired cognitive function such as headaches, dizziness, fatigue, depression, irritability and memory loss.
+More serious head injuries can result in permanent disabilities, the injured person slipping into a coma which they may never wake up from, or even death.
+If you have been injured because of a head injury caused by a cycling accident that was not your fault, call Advice today to enquire about making your claim.
+In the tragic circumstances of your next of kin relative being killed because of a head injury caused by a cycling accident, we can provide you with a solicitor from our panel to make a claim on their behalf.

 If you have suffered a broken or fractured bone as a result of a cycling accident that was not your fault, you could be entitled to claim compensation for your injuries.
-Call Advice.co.uk for your free personal injury claims consultation now, to begin your claims process.
+Call Advice for your free personal injury claims consultation, and to begin your claims process.

 If you were injured in a cycling accident that was not your fault, you could be entitled to claim personal injury compensation for your injuries.
 Personal injury claim time limits are normally three years since the date your accident happened, or you realised you had become injured.
 There are a few exceptions to this rule, which your claims advisor can talk to you about.
 If you wish to make a cycling accident claim for your injuries, we recommend you start right away, to avoid slipping outside of the personal injury claims time limit.

-At Advice.co.uk we give all of our clients the option to make a no win no fee personal injury claim.
+At Advice we give all of our clients the option to make a No Win No Fee personal injury claim.
 This means that you will not have to pay an upfront fee.
-Instead, you will only pay your solicitors fee on the grounds that they win your claim for you.
+Instead, you will only pay your solicitor’s fee on the grounds that they win your claim for you.
 In the unlikely scenario that you do not win your claim, you will not have to pay your fee.
 For many of our clients, this is the less stressful method of claiming compensation.
-Call us today, to enquire about making a no win no fee claim today.
+Call us today, to enquire about making a No Win No Fee claim.

-If you have been injured because of a cycling accident, you may be owed a payment for cycling accident compensation.
-Trust Advice.co.uk to provide you with an excellent personal injury lawyer to handle your claim.
-Our solicitors have to 3 decades of experience helping victims of accidents like you claim compensation for accidents that were not their fault, and they will always fight to win you the maximum amount of compensation that you are owed.
+If you have been injured because of a cycling accident, you may be owed a payout for cycling accident compensation.
+Trust Advice to provide you with an excellent personal injury lawyer to handle your claim.
+The solicitors on our panel have experience helping victims of accidents like you claim compensation for accidents that were not their fault, and they will always fight to win you the maximum amount of compensation that you are owed.

 Call today to see how much compensation you could win and to start your cycling accident claim.
 We’re looking forward to hearing from you.